model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

  provide compatibility with newer LLVM versions.
 Moreover, the Rust compiler supplies their own version of LLVM tools (`rust-profdata`, `rust-cov`, etc.) which are fully compatible with coverage-related artifacts produced by `rustc`.

+### Optimization with coverage-counter expressions

+In the [subsection related to the integration](#integrating-the-instrumentation-into-kani), we noted that we could follow an alternative approach where we only instrument coverage statements that correspond to physical counters.
+In fact, this would be the logical choice since the replacement of physical counters by expression-based counters would also be a performance optimization for us.
+However, the expressions used for expression-based counters are built with the arithmetic operators `Add` and `Sub`.
+On the other hand, the coverage checks performed by Kani have a boolean
+meaning: you either cover a region or you do not.

+It is not difficult to find cases where these two notions for coverage counters are incompatible.
+For example

+[^note-expression-integration]: We could follow an alternative approach where we do not instrument each coverage statement, but only those that correspond to physical counters.
+Unfortunately, doing so would lead to incorrect coverage results due to the arithmetic nature of expression-based counters.
+We elaborate on this topic in the later parts of this document.